Gò Cấm

-Gò Cầm is a village and an archaeological site, located in Duy Trung Commune, Duy Xuyên district, Quảng Nam province, Vietnam.
+Gò Cấm is an archaeological site located in Duy Trung Commune, Duy Xuyên district, Quảng Nam province, Vietnam.
 The site is located nearby to another significant site, that of Trà Kiệu.
 Both are considered important sites for understanding the history of the Hindu Champa Kingdom.

 The ruins of nearby Champa site My Son, in the Thu Bon River valley.

 Geography

-Gò Cầm is located to the south of the Ba Ren river, itself a tributary of the greater Thu Bon River valley, an area characterised by "rice paddy fields and a complex network of ditches".
+Gò Cấm is located to the south of the Ba Ren river, itself a tributary of the greater Thu Bon River valley, an area characterised by "rice paddy fields and a complex network of ditches".
 Another nearby river, Cay Thi originates in My Son, connecting Chiem Son Tay, Trà Kiệu, Go Cam and Hoi An.
 Go Cam is 3.5 kilometres downstream from Trà Kiệu, and located 15 km away from Hoi An, on the coast.
 Go Cam is found at 108° 15' 90" East and 15° 48' 53".

 History

 Go Cam is a settlement closely related to Trà Kiệu, one of the major Cham capitals between 4th and the 8th century AD.
 Go Cam, as with Trà Kiệu, was connected by the Cay Thi river to polities like My Son and Chiem Son Tay, which saw the dispersal of elements of Han Chinese and 1st millennium AD Indian culture (including the name "Champa" itself) through the branches of the Mekong Delta, across the Truong Son Mountain Ranges.

 Research at Go Cam has demonstrated two main periods of activity at the site.
 The first is an earlier, lower layer containing evidence of Sa Huynh settlement, mainly through pottery.
 The second is a later, upper layer containing more extensive evidence for occupation, including a large burned building, ovoid jars, stamped pottery as well as iron, bronze and a variety of exotic artefacts.
 The significance of archaeological research Go Cam is twofold.
 First, in understanding the degree of continuity and change between these two archaeological horizons, which appear to represent the transition between prehistory to the emergence of Champa in eastern Vietnam.
 Second, in informing the degree to which Han China and India were instrumental in shaping Champa culture in its incipient form.